aleks696/Blog/etc/README.md

 - Bootstrap

 Note:
-For DataBase user db.sqlite if you want to use another change it in settings!
+For DataBase used db.sqlite, if you want to use another - change it in settings!